Step 1: Choose a Program or Opportunity

 - Do you mind commuting to class or do you prefer a residential academic experience?

 - Do you have particular health needs that need to be met while you are abroad?

 Consult with the Financial Aid Office to discuss financing your study abroad experience.
+You can also visit our Institutional Scholarships page and select "High Impact Experience Grants."
 Each student's financial circumstances are different and it is important you begin this research early!

 Step 2: Apply to the Program